 By this, I mean that our emotions are related to our thoughts which can be dependent on what we are doing.
 Or is it that our thoughts are generated because of what we are doing, and therefore determine how we are feeling…..

-So, by now, you may be wondering ‘what the hell am I talking about?’
+So, by now, you may be wondering ‘What the hell am I talking about?’
 What’s this got to do with me feeling emotional during meditation?
 Well, the answer is….. everything of course!

-Meditation develops greater self-awareness!
-When you quiet your mind and body, you become aware of your thoughts and your feeling.
+Man standing on top of mountain banner for Midas ManifestationMeditation develops greater self-awareness!
+When you quiet your mind and body, you become more aware of your feelings.

 Meditation Stirs The Pot To Bring New Stuff To The Surface

-For example, we may not like the fact that we are short-tempered and therefore sometimes react in an overly harsh manner.
+Stress-no-more-banner-adFor example, we may not like the fact that we are short-tempered and therefore sometimes react in an overly harsh manner.
 We may have been dumped by our ex and now fear other relationships because of the previous hurt we experienced.

 And what about the time you were trying to help your dad when he was overly tired after a hard day’s work….. and he said NO, he will do it better and faster by himself!